 This was a fortunate posting.
-As I was eventually allowed leave to return home before the Normandy invasion, information that I had heard and seen while driving officers around France, I gave to my father who in turn informed the resistors who in turn passed that on to the allies.
+As I was eventually allowed leave to return home before the Normandy invasion and information that I had heard and seen while driving officers around France I gave to my father, who in turn informed the resistors, who in turn passed it all on to the allies.

-When the invasion came I and others in the same situation, waited until the Allied forces came nearer to Paris.
-Then we blew up a half track, feigned our deaths so the Germans could not take revenge on our families back home, and surrendered to the Americans.
+When the invasion came I and others in the same enforced situation waited until the Allied forces came nearer to Paris.
+Then we blew up a half track, feigned our deaths so the Germans could not take revenge on our families back home and surrendered to the Americans.

 We were lined up in a field with other prisoners.
 Jeeps pulled up in front of us containing Intelligence officers from the First Polish Armoured Division and British intelligence (One of these officers was David Niven the British actor)

 ‘What are you doing in that uniform!’
 Was the first question they asked.
-On the reply of my personal story, which took them quite aback at first, they loaded those Poles that I would personally vouch for onto the jeeps and we were all taken back for full interrogation.
-After this, and contacting the Polish resistors back home to validate my story, I joined the First Polish Armoured Division Headquarters Staff, was posted to Scotland and was given the task of interrogating German prisoners for information.
-My request for frontline active service was denied, as it would put my family in danger if I was identified, being either captured or killed.
+On the reply of my personal story which took them quite aback at first, they loaded those Poles that I would personally vouch for onto the jeeps and we were all taken back for full interrogation.
+After this and contacting the Polish resistors back home to validate my story I joined the First Polish Armoured Division Headquarters Staff, was posted to Scotland and was given the task of interrogating German prisoners for information.
+My request for frontline active service was denied as it would put my family and resistors in danger if I was identified being either captured or killed.
 Through the resistors network my parents were informed that I was well and had joined the Division.

 While I was away and my family had been involved with the AK resistors, they had also hidden more Jewish people and at the end of the war discovered in the evacuated local Nazi offices, that the family actions against the Nazis had actually been compromised, and all their names were next on the list for arrest and deportation to a concentration camp.